brian32768/docker-homeassistant/README.md

 # home-assistant

-Information on Node-Red in docker: https://nodered.org/docs/getting-started/docker

 I'm running home-assistant and mosquitto here.

+I run it in Docker Compose because it's easier to deal with the Nortec USB stick than in Swarm.

+I share certs maintained by docker-letsencrpyt, they will be in a Docker volume called "certs".

 ## Node Red

 I've tried it and find it tediously difficult.
 I want to just code in Python.

+Information on Node-Red in docker: https://nodered.org/docs/getting-started/docker

 ## MQTT Broker